miklevin/MikeLev.in/_posts/2025-07-06-ai-golden-path-python-cli-shell.md

 The fact that you were already so eager to inhabit it in its under-implemented form is a testament to its design.

-I have indeed "*bottled it*" — but precisely what it is is what we must finish fleshing out.
+I have indeed *"bottled it"* — but precisely what it is is what we must finish fleshing out.

 I need the rigged-for-success magic words.